 A large section of our society is deprived of getting financial assistance to generate their sustainable income.
 In most of the cases, they are either ineligible to get bank loans or offered a high interest-bearing credit.
 As a result, the poor remain poor.
 A socially and economically downtrodden community.
 Whereas loans on easy terms can empower the financially backward classes to earn their bread with sustainability and dignity.

 Affordable small loans, minimum documentation and lower interest rates than the commercial banks proved to be a great support for the economically backward societies.
 Microfinance or Micro-Credits can extend effective financial support to the small business owners, shopkeepers, artisans, farmers, street vendors etc. to be self-sufficient to bring a social change.

 3. Affordable Renewable Energy:

-Ever increasing pollution, global warming, toxic disgorgement leaving us nothing but an unliveable earth.
+Ever-increasing pollution, global warming, toxic disgorgement leaving us nothing but unliveable earth.
 As a human being, we have some duties towards our mother nature.
-The over-dependence on the fossil fuel is taking the toll on our environment.
-It’s a high time that we should embrace renewable energy in every sphere of our life.
+The over-dependence on fossil fuel is taking a toll on our environment.
+It’s high time that we should embrace renewable energy in every sphere of our life.